 In a cohort study, this could certainty be the case.
 However, this was a case-control study.
 Given that our cases and controls were matched by age and year of birth (among other characteristics) the controls would have been identified at a point very close in time to the associated controls.
 Therefore, we do not hold that calendar time could have been a source of confounding.
 We have clarified this in the revised manuscript (P. XX, Lines XX-XX):

+We do not expect that calendar time was a potential source of confounding, as the controls were matched by age and year of birth, and therefore would have been close in time to the cases.
 10. Discussion: potential that smoking and/or BMI could be sources of confounding.
 The paper states, "… to induce confounding bias, any unaccounted-for variable would have to influence both ALS diagnosis and air pollution.
 BMI, previously associated with ALS, would not confound the association between traffic-related air pollution and ALS, as pollutant concentrations are derived independently from BMI distribution.
 Any BMI-air pollution association in our study, thus, would be via SES."
 Through complex social and economic mechanisms, the association of air pollution exposure with any given factor (e.g., BMI) can vary across populations.
 For example, in some study populations, areas where smoking is more common have higher concentrations of traffic-related air pollutants; in other settings, the pattern is reversed; and still others, there is little association.
 How is it known that BMI is not associated with exposure in this study population?
 Furthermore, how is it known that any such association in this study population would operate through SES?
 Analogous questions could be posed about smoking, as well.
 In the absence of firm answers to these questions, it could be useful to conduct a quantitative bias analysis, particularly as the estimated effect sizes are small.

 We agree with the Reviewer that there are complex social and economic mechanisms through which BMI may well be related to pollution levels in Denmark.
 However, to be a potential source of confounding, BMI would have to be causing the variation in pollution levels.
 There is no evidence that we know of that would suggest that BMI drives variation in pollution levels, and the way that the exposures were predicted did not in any way take into account individual-level BMI data.
 Rather, SES predicts where one lives, and also one’s BMI, and where one lives is a driver of air pollution levels, which warranted adjusting for it in our analysis.
 We have blocked the path via SES if associated with that.